LeslieDancey/FME_Desktop_Advanced/even_more_user_parameters.md

 Sometimes an FME parameter is designed to accept either a fixed value or the value of an attribute.
 We call these parameters _OR_ATTR parameters, because they allow a value OR an attribute.

 For example, this LabelPointReplacer allows the label to come from a fixed value, or an attribute:

+When the end-user is required to set this FME parameter, then it’s simply a case of turning it into a linked user parameter.
+When the workspace is run, FME will scan the workspace to find what attributes are available to that transformer, and allow the user to select one or enter a fixed value.

+However!
+Perhaps the workspace author does not want the user to be able to enter a fixed value.
+They want the user to only be able to select an attribute.

+In this scenario we need to create a user parameter with a special type called Attribute Name:

+Now when the workspace is run, the user is permitted to select an attribute, and ONLY an attribute: